-I posted this over a year ago.
+I posted this in 2011.
 After reading through how I felt then, I still feel the same.
-With trapping in our near future, it’s worth more conversation.
+We now have trapping, and now in 2021 no quota trapping of the Montana wolves.

 I am not uniquely qualified to give an expert opinion on the North American Wolf.
 I am not a wild life biologist, I don’t work for FWP, I am not a rancher, I don’t work for the park services or a conservation group.
 I am not a wolf groupie, I don’t howl in the middle of the night, and I don’t have shirts that say ‘Save the Wolf’.

 I would have to agree with Dr. Roger Fouts that Plato and Socrates had it all wrong.
-They believed and espoused to the world that ‘man was the center of the universe’.
+They believed and espoused to the world that man was the center of the universe.
 They created a mindset that, we as humans were above and superior to all other living animals on the planet.
-And for many moons, even women suffered under this mind-set, still do in many parts of the world.
 Dr. Fouts wants to see this mind-set up dated to include what we now know about other living beings on this planet, through scientific study and observation.

 I believe we are not ‘the’ animal on the planet, we are one of many, and all intangibly linked in one way or another.
 And if we continue to mess with balance and nature as it was intended, we will eventually screw ourselves.
 The Earth is not our playground, it is our gift and we need to take care of it.